-An original birth certificate or an appropriate document verifying age must be presented when a child registers to enter Hanover Public School.
+An original birth certificate or an appropriate document verifying age and an appropriate document verifying residency must be presented when a child registers to enter Hanover Public School.
 A child seeking to enroll in the Hanover Public school must show evidence of all required immunizations before admittance.
 Exceptions from required immunizations may only be made as specified in M.G.L.
 Ch 76, Sec 15.
 A physical examination by a physician is required prior to entering any school and documentation of a physical exam must be recorded on state-approved forms, which are available from the school nurses.
 Exceptions from such physical exam may only be made as specified in M.G.L.
 Ch 71, Sec 57.